thearnica/react-media-match/README.md

 <MediaMatcher
     mobile={"render for mobile"}
-    // tablet={"tablet"} // mobile will be rendered for "skipped" tablet desktop={"render desktop"}
+    // tablet={"tablet"} // mobile will be rendered for a "skipped" tablet - "pick value to the left" desktop={"render desktop"}
 />
 ```